xandervdm/SandTable/docs/ui-dev-kickoff-prompt.md

 - Use shadcn/ui where it helps for accessible, polished primitives such as buttons, dialogs, tabs, selects, tooltips, cards, sheets, and scroll areas.
 - Use lucide-react icons where appropriate.
 - Use a Vite dev proxy for /api to http://localhost:5171 rather than adding CORS first.
+- Keep HTTP calls isolated behind a small frontend game runtime/client module, for example `CampaignRuntime` or `GameClient`.
+- UI components should call runtime methods such as loadTheatres, createCampaign, loadCampaignState, submitCommands, resolveTurn, and chooseTensionOption rather than calling fetch directly.
+- The first implementation should use an HTTP-backed runtime adapter, but the UI should not depend on HTTP as the only possible game execution model.
 - Build the actual playable command interface as the first screen, not a marketing landing page.
 - Make the first UI slice support:
   1. Load theatre/scenario content.